 Run off some calories before scarfing down on double what you burned off later in the day at a host of 5Ks held around the Coachella Valley Thursday morning, including:

-- Running Wild’s “Wild Turkey Trot” benefiting the Mizell Senior Center in Palm Springs
+- Running Wild’s “Wild Turkey Trot” benefiting the Mizell Senior Center’s Meals on Wheels in Palm Springs

 - Martha’s Village and Kitchen’s 12th Annual Turkey Trot on El Paseo

 More: Where to get in the Holiday spirit in Palm Springs and the Coachella Valley

 If you’re not spending Thanksgiving at home, there are plenty of restaurants open on Turkey Day in Palm Springs.
 Some highlights include:

 - Dine at 8,500 feet at the Palm Springs Aerial Tramway which will be offering Ride ‘n’ Dine tickets for Pines Café all day for $36.
 Peaks Restaurant will begin serving their regular menu along with traditional holiday favorites at 11:00 am on Thanksgiving Day.
 You can get more info here.